Updated: January 29, 2026

 Understanding Trauma Release: A Physical and Emotional Journey

 Trauma affects the body along with the mind.
 When stress becomes overwhelming, the body can hold onto the stress within the tissues and nervous system.
-This can lead to muscle tension, altered breathing, digestive changes, and other physical signs your body is releasing trauma.
+This often manifests as a combination of physical tension and emotional trauma symptoms, such as anxiety, hypervigilance, or a sense of being 'numb.

 When your body begins to process and release this stored stress, you may notice physical changes.
 Being able to recognize these natural responses to trauma stored in the body can help you monitor progress by using enhanced body awareness.
 It can also help affirm that the healing process has begun.
 Finally, it can encourage self-awareness and compassion to help you move more smoothly through the process.